 Samples of effluent from fifteen representative industrial branches were analysed for PFOS, perfluoroalkyl carboxylates and perfluoroalkyl sulphonates (Hohenblum et al, 2003).
 The industry branches were printing (1 site), electronics (3), leather, metals, paper (6), photographic, textiles (2).
-The PFOS levels found ranged from below the detection limit (25 ng/l) to 2,500 ng/l (2,500 ng/l for leather, 120 ng/l for metal, 140-1200 ng/l at four paper sites, 1,200 ng/l for photographic, not found in textiles or electronic).
+The PFOS levels found ranged from zero to 2,500 ng/l (2,500 ng/l for leather, 120 ng/l for metal, 140-1200 ng/l at four paper sites, 1,200 ng/l for photographic, not found in textiles or electronic).